IMF says next Greek payment to Fund due May 6

-WASHINGTON Greece's next payment to the International Monetary Fund, totalling some 200 million euros (£145.4 million) in interest payments, is due May 6 because of the May Day holiday in Greece, an IMF spokesman said on Thursday.
+WASHINGTON Greece's next payment to the International Monetary Fund, totaling some 200 million euros in interest payments, is due May 6 because of the May Day holiday in Greece, an IMF spokesman said on Thursday.

 He said the Fund did not have a "detailed" assessment of Greece's liquidity situation and hopes to get more information in the course of talks with Athens and its IMF and European creditors, which began in Brussels on Thursday.